bjohnson360/Spanish-Conjugator/README.md

  - [ ] Displays the present and preterit tenses

- Will possible implement more tenses such as the subjunctive tense and more as I continue to learn more tenses through my Spanish minor.
+ Will possibly implement more tenses such as the subjunctive tense and more as I continue to learn more tenses through my Spanish minor.

  ## License